The Great British Home Heating Survey

 No-Go for Net Zero?

-As world leaders meet in Glasgow for the COP26 agreement, we also asked customers if they believe the UK can achieve net-zero targets.
-Just 31.55% of those surveyed think that the "UK can reach carbon net zero by 2050" compared to 68.45% who think this won't happen.
+We also asked customers if they believe the UK can achieve net-zero targets.
+Just 31.55% of those surveyed think that the “UK can reach carbon net-zero by 2050” compared to 68.45% who think this won’t happen.